 (By the way, I am fully aware that by writing a piece of my own, I’m also feeding into this particular intellectual frenzy.)

-So not only is opinion split in the movie-going public and the ‘criterati’, it’s split in the Academy too.
+So, not only is opinion split in the movie-going public and the ‘criterati’, it’s split in the Academy too.
 Nothing displays this more than the to-ing and fro-ing of the Academy’s bizarre decisions over the past year.
 They clearly wanted to look ‘down with the kids’ and honour Black Panther, but proposed a new ‘Popular Film’ category so it could give it an award without looking like they’d bowed to Disney.
-This decision was back-pedalled following its announcement almost immediately after public scrutiny, along with its decision to give out a number of awards during ad breaks.
+This decision was back-pedalled almost immediately after its announcement due to public scrutiny, along with its decision to give out a number of awards during ad breaks.
 Polarisation seems to be rife everywhere, stretching to other areas of the industry too – The Last Jedi a prime example of how a film can, quite severely, split audiences down the middle.
 The most noteworthy assertion in Chang’s analysis centres on this very current sense of tribalism:

 ‘Maybe “Green Book” really is the movie of the year after all — not the best movie, but the one that best captures the polarization that arises whenever the conversation shifts toward matters of race, privilege and the all-important question of who gets to tell whose story.’